Plots

 Regulations of the BBodSchV

-The Federal Soil Protection and Contaminated Sites Ordinance (BBodSchV) specifies the requirements of the BBodSchG.
-It sets limits for pollutants in soil and groundwater and defines the requirements for the exploration and remediation of contaminated sites.
-The BBodSchV includes detailed regulations for hazard assessment and risk appraisal, as well as remediation measures necessary to eliminate risks.
+The Federal Ordinance on Soil Protection and Contaminated Sites (BBodSchV) specifies the requirements of the BBodSchG.
+It establishes limits for pollutants in soil and groundwater and defines the requirements for the exploration and remediation of contaminated sites.
+The BBodSchV contains detailed regulations on hazard assessment and risk evaluation, as well as the remediation measures needed to exclude any risks.

-In addition to federal law, there are also state-specific regulations that may supplement or deviate from the BBodSchG.
-These regulations may include, for example, specific requirements for the exploration and remediation of contaminated sites in certain areas or industries.
-Therefore, it is important to be informed about the state regulations that apply to the specific property.
+Alongside federal law, there are also state regulations that can complement or deviate from the BBodSchG.
+These regulations may include specific requirements for the exploration and remediation of contaminated sites in certain areas or industries.
+It is therefore important to be informed about the state regulations applicable to the respective site.

-In North Rhine-Westphalia (NRW), there are specific regulations regarding settlement area monitoring, which is conducted by the ILS Research Institute.
-This monitoring aims to track the development of settlement areas and identify potential for inner development.
-Additionally, there are specific funding programmes in NRW for land management and development, which aim to reactivate idle sites and repurpose them for new use.
+In North Rhine-Westphalia (NRW), there are specific regulations concerning urban area monitoring conducted by the ILS Research Institute.
+This monitoring is aimed at tracking the development of urban areas and identifying potentials for internal development.
+Additionally, NRW has special programs for land management and land development intended to reactivate and repurpose unused lands.
 Further information can be found in the studies on land potential in NRW.

-Besides legal regulations, there are also technical guidelines and manuals that must be observed in the evaluation and remediation of contaminated sites.
-The VDI guidelines, for instance, contain detailed instructions on conducting soil surveys and assessing pollutant contamination.
-These guidelines serve as a foundation for the work of experts and assessors.
+In addition to legal regulations, there are also technical guidelines and manuals to consider when evaluating and remediating contaminated sites.
+The VDI guidelines, for example, contain detailed instructions for conducting soil investigations and assessing pollutant contamination.
+These guidelines serve as a foundation for the work of experts and consultants.

-The state working groups (e.g. LAGA) also issue guidelines and recommendations for the evaluation and remediation of contaminated sites.
-These guidelines, for instance, offer advice on selecting suitable remediation technologies and executing remediation measures.
-The recommendations of the state working groups are widely used in practice and serve as a guide for the involved parties.
+The state working groups (e.g., LAGA) also issue manuals and recommendations for the assessment and remediation of contaminated sites.
+These manuals include guidance on selecting suitable remediation technologies and carrying out remediation measures.
+The recommendations of the state working groups are widely used in practice and provide guidance for involved stakeholders.

-To make well-informed decisions regarding the valuation of contaminated land, it is crucial to know and apply the various valuation methods and procedures.
-These methods assist in identifying potential hazards, assessing risks, and realistically evaluating the value of the property.
+To make informed decisions when conducting a contaminated land property valuation, it is important to know and apply the various valuation methods and procedures.
+These methods help identify potential hazards, assess risks, and realistically estimate the property's value.

 Hazard Assessment

-The determination of contaminant load is a central component of the hazard assessment.
-Samples from soil, groundwater, and air are taken and analysed in the laboratory.
-The analysis results are then assessed to determine the type and concentration of contaminants.
-This information is essential for assessing potential dangers to human health and the environment.
+Determining the contaminant load is a central component of hazard assessment.
+In doing so, samples from soil, groundwater, and air are taken and analysed in the laboratory.
+The results of the analyses are then evaluated to determine the type and concentration of contaminants.
+This information is crucial in assessing potential dangers to humans and the environment.

-In addition to the contaminant load, the evaluation of migration pathways is also significant.
-Contaminants can spread through various pathways, such as groundwater, soil, or air.
-Evaluating the migration pathways helps to understand the potential impacts of the contaminants on the environment and to take appropriate measures to minimise their spread.
+In addition to contaminant load, the assessment of pathways is also significant.
+Contaminants can spread through various routes, such as groundwater, soil, or air.
+Assessing the pathways helps understand the potential impacts of contaminants on the environment and implement suitable measures to minimise their spread.

-As part of the hazard assessment, the protective assets that are endangered by the contaminant load must also be identified.
-Key protective assets include humans, soil, and groundwater.
-Identifying the protective assets assists in evaluating the potential impact of the contaminant load on health and the environment and planning suitable protective measures.
+As part of the hazard assessment, the protected goods that might be affected by contamination must also be identified.
+The most important protected goods include humans, soil, and groundwater.
+Identifying the protected goods aids in evaluating the potential impacts of contamination on health and the environment and planning appropriate protection measures.

 Risk Assessment

-A risk assessment is conducted based on the hazard assessment.
-It evaluates the potential risks to the protective assets and derives the need for measures.
-For instance, if a threat to groundwater is identified, actions must be taken to prevent the spread of contaminants and protect the groundwater.
+Based on the hazard assessment, a risk assessment is carried out.
+The potential risks to the protected goods are evaluated, and the requirement for measures is derived.
+For instance, if groundwater contamination is identified, actions must be taken to prevent the spread of contaminants and protect the groundwater.

 Prioritisation of Remediation Measures

-In many cases, multiple remediation measures are required to eliminate a contamination.
-Therefore, the prioritisation of remediation measures is a vital step in efficiently utilising limited resources.
-Prioritisation considers the potential risks and the costs of the remediation measures.
-Measures that eliminate the greatest risks and incur the lowest costs are usually prioritised.
+In many cases, multiple remediation measures are required to eliminate contamination.
+Therefore, the prioritisation of remediation measures is a crucial step to use limited resources efficiently.
+The prioritisation considers the potential risks and costs of remediation measures.
+Generally, measures that eliminate the greatest risks and incur the least costs are prioritised.

-The valuation of contaminated land employs various methods.
-The comparable value method is based on the comparison with similar properties that have already been sold.
-The sale prices of the comparison properties are adjusted to account for the specific characteristics of the property being assessed, such as the type and extent of contamination.
+Various methods are employed in the valuation of contaminated properties.
+The comparative method is based on comparing with similar properties that have already been sold.
+The sale prices of the comparable properties are adjusted to the particularities of the property being appraised, such as the type and extent of contamination.

-The income approach is primarily applied to properties that are rented or leased.
-It calculates the property's value based on the future income that can be generated from it.
-The calculation must consider the costs of remediating the contamination, as these will reduce the income.
+The income method is primarily applied to properties that are rented or leased.
+The property's value is calculated based on the future income that can be generated from the property.
+In the calculation, the costs for the remediation of contamination must be considered, as they reduce the income.

-The cost approach is primarily applied to properties that are not rented or leased.
-It calculates the property's value based on the costs of constructing an equivalent building.
-The calculation must include the costs of remediating the contamination, as these reduce the property's value.
+The cost method is primarily applied to properties that are not rented or leased.
+The property's value is calculated based on the cost of constructing an equivalent building.
+In the calculation, the costs for remediating contamination must be considered, as they decrease the property's value.

 Consideration of Contamination Issues in Valuation

-In the valuation of contaminated land, it is important to adequately consider the contamination issues.
-The costs of remediating the contamination must be included in the calculation to realistically estimate the property's value.
+In the valuation of contaminated properties, it is important to adequately consider the issue of contamination.
+The costs for remediating contamination must be included in the calculation to realistically assess the property's value.
 Additionally, the potential risks and liability issues associated with the contamination must be considered.
-A comprehensive evaluation helps to account for these factors and make well-informed decisions.
-Further information on this topic can be found in our article Recognising Contamination in Land.
+A comprehensive evaluation helps take these factors into account and make informed decisions.
+Further information on this topic can be found in our article on recognising contamination in properties.

-To achieve sustainable remediation in the context of contaminated land valuation, the effective use of various remediation technologies is crucial.
-The choice of the appropriate technology depends on the nature and extent of the contamination, as well as the specific conditions of the site.
+To achieve a sustainable remediation in the valuation of contaminated land, the effective use of various remediation technologies is crucial.
+The choice of suitable technology depends on the type and extent of contamination as well as the specific conditions of the site.

 In-situ Remediation

-Biological remediation leverages the capacity of microorganisms to degrade pollutants.
-In this process, microorganisms are introduced into the contaminated soils or groundwater, converting the pollutants into harmless substances.
-Biological remediation is an environmentally friendly and cost-effective method, primarily used for the remediation of organic pollutants.
+Bioremediation utilises the ability of microorganisms to degrade pollutants.
+Microorganisms are added to the contaminated soils or groundwater, transforming the pollutants into harmless substances.
+Bioremediation is an environmentally friendly and cost-effective method primarily used in the remediation of organic pollutants.

 Chemical Remediation

-Chemical remediation employs chemical reactions to break down or immobilise pollutants.
-Chemically active compounds are added to the contaminated soils or groundwater, reacting with the pollutants to transform them into harmless substances or bind them to the soil.
-Chemical remediation is an effective method, primarily used for the remediation of inorganic pollutants.
+Chemical remediation employs chemical reactions to degrade or immobilise pollutants.
+Chemicals are added to the contaminated soils or groundwater, reacting with the pollutants to transform them into harmless substances or bind them to the soil.
+Chemical remediation is an effective method primarily used in the remediation of inorganic pollutants.

 Physical Remediation

-Physical remediation utilises physical processes to remove pollutants from the soil or groundwater.
-This can involve vaporising pollutants through heating or separating them via filtration.
-Physical remediation is a versatile method, primarily used for the remediation of various pollutants.
+Physical remediation utilises physical processes to remove pollutants from soil or groundwater.
+For instance, pollutants are vaporised through heating or separated by filtration.
+Physical remediation is a versatile method primarily used in the remediation of various pollutants.

 Ex-situ Remediation